Water Heater Permits in

 Code Compliance & Inspections

-All construction, remodeling, and electrical work in Sussex County will be thoroughly inspected to ensure full compliance with the current Delaware Building Code.
+Work on your Water Heater in Sussex County will be inspected to ensure full compliance with the current Delaware Building Code.

 Concurrent Permits & HOAs